EduardoZepeda/coffee-bytes-hugo/content/posts/caracteristicas-basicas-de-una-api-rest/index.en.md

 ### There are different types of APIs

-There are many types of APIs and new paradigms are appearing all the time, one of them is REST.
-REST is special because it has managed to survive the passage of time and position itself above the rest, but no one knows what will happen tomorrow.
+There are many types of APIs and new paradigms are appearing all the time, one of them is REST but not the only one.

+REST is special because it has managed to survive the passage of time and position itself above the rest (pun not intended), but no one knows what will happen tomorrow, maybe we will rewrite all APIs in Rust.

 ![APIs timeline](images/timeline-de-APIs.png "REST paradigm was created around year 2000")